 Therefore, for officers to obtain a blood sample from a suspect they must either gain consent (absent of a criminal penalty for refusing), or secure a search warrant for the blood based upon probable cause and signed by a judge.

 In my State we have increasing penalties for subsequent DWI convictions.
 The first two DUI convictions are misdemeanors, but a third offense becomes a lower felony.
 However, a 4th, 5th, and additional convictions can result in a mid to high level felony penalties with sentences up to 15 years in prison.
 This is separate from penalties involving injuring or killing someone while operating a motor vehicle in an impaired condition.

 Refusals for breath and blood have gone dramatically up.
 So far our State Prosecutor will go forward with DUI prosecution on misdemeanor arrests with a refusal.
 However, once the charge becomes a felony, a refusal will generate a search warrant.
-Blood is then drawn three (3) times in an hour, and half hour intervals to document BAC rise or fall.
+Blood is then drawn three (3) times in an hour, at half hour intervals to document BAC rise or fall.

 - Blood tests are more intrusive than breath tests

 - Blood tests require piercing the suspect’s skin

 - Personal medical information outside of BAC can be obtained from blood